AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 **Prerequisites:**
 1. There is no person in the list with the same mobile phone number as the person to be added.

-**Example test case:** `add n/Brendan Lim e/brendanl@gmail.com p/96734294 a/Blk 653C Jurong West Street 61 Singapore 643653`.
+**Example Test Case:** `add n/Brendan Lim e/brendanl@gmail.com p/96734294 a/Blk 653C Jurong West Street 61 Singapore 643653`.

 **Expected Result:**
 1. *Person List* shows all contacts in FINDvisor.